Lunavast/wp-tweets-pro/readme.txt

 * Add custom Tweet options for taxonomy terms (custom template, custom URL, etc.) - Pending WordPress support for taxonomy meta. [todo]
 * Feature: import Tweets as comments (search API based on URL; import any mention as a comment; save as comment)
 * Option to insert tags into title & append remaining tags as hashtags

+= 1.9.9 =

+* Added action run when an autopost Tweet is attempted

 = 1.9.8 =